Relative Equilibrium of Liquids

 Acceleration on an Inclined Plane

-Fluids in a container moving along a sloped path.
+Fluids in a container moving along a sloped path respond to both horizontal and vertical acceleration components.

 Inclined Acceleration